Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 - Freewheel Clutch

-It is categorized into two parts.
-These are as follows:
+It is categorized into two main types which are as follows:

 - Multi Plate Clutch

 Single plate clutch is mainly used in lightweight vehicles for transmitting torque from an engine to the input shaft.
-As per the name of this Clutch it just has a single Clutch plate.
+As the name suggest, it has only one plate.

 This type of clutch has multiple clutch plates that are used to transmit power from the shaft of an engine to the transmission shaft of the same vehicle.